Kiosk.Net Tools

 WATCHDOG

-This gadget keeps an eye on the system and notifies you if there are ever any problems communicating to the SasTech website at http://sasun.info or problems communicating with your in-world server (for example, if the sim it is in goes down).
+This gadget keeps an eye on the system and notifies you if there are ever any problems communicating to the SasTech website at //sasun.info or problems communicating with your in-world server (for example, if the sim it is in goes down).
 I recommend using this at a remote location (home) to keep an eye on a server that may be elsewhere.

 This box also notifies your kiosk owners if their kiosk stops communicating with the server.
 This can happen for a number of reasons.
 Most commonly, they deleted their kiosk, or picked it up to remodel or move locations.
 This box gives them a warning that it hasn't heard from their kiosk and to re-rez it.
 In some cases, land owners will disable scripts on their parcel, and this will cause the kiosks to stop working as well.